Blog/Comparison

 Bottom line

 Most recovery apps — Athlytic included — are blind to what happens in the weight room.
 They see heart rate and duration, but not the difference between a heavy deadlift day and a yoga session.
-If your training includes weights, that blind spot means your readiness score is missing a major input.
+If your training includes weights, that blind spot leaves a major input out of the recovery picture.
 Incredible closes that gap — and it's free.